-The mechanics work through a allocation process where the CDFI Fund awards NMTC authority to CDEs through a competitive application process.
-Selected CDEs receive the ability to offer tax credits equal to 39 percent of the original investment amount, claimed over seven years.
+Selected CDEs receive the ability to offer tax credits equal to 39% of the original investment amount, claimed over seven years.
 This substantial tax benefit incentivizes private investors to provide capital that might otherwise flow to more conventional, lower-risk opportunities in affluent areas.

 Direct Capital Infusion

 NMTCs inject substantial capital directly into low-income communities where conventional lenders typically hesitate to operate.
 Since the program’s inception, it has generated more than $8 billion annually in recent allocation rounds, supporting thousands of projects nationwide.
-This capital flows into manufacturing facilities, healthcare centers, educational institutions, commercial real estate developments, and essential service providers that form the backbone of local economies.
+This capital flows into manufacturing facilities, healthcare centers, educational institutions, commercial real estate developments, and essential service providers.

-The program’s structure allows businesses to access below-market interest rates or more favorable loan terms than they could secure independently.
-For a community health center seeking to expand services, a grocery store opening in a food desert, or a manufacturer establishing operations in a distressed industrial area, NMTC financing often represents the difference between project viability and abandonment.
+The program’s structure allows businesses to access below-market interest rates or more favorable loan terms.
+For a community health center, grocery store opening in a food desert, or manufacturer in a distressed industrial area, NMTC financing often represents the difference between project viability and abandonment.

 Job Creation and Retention

 Employment generation stands among the most significant economic development outcomes of NMTC investments.
-Projects financed through the program must demonstrate their potential to create jobs for low-income community residents, and the results have been substantial.
+Projects financed through the program must demonstrate their potential to create jobs for low-income community residents.
 Research indicates that NMTC projects have created or retained millions of jobs since the program’s launch, with many positions going to individuals facing significant employment barriers.

 Commercial Real Estate Revitalization

-Low-income communities often suffer from deteriorating commercial corridors, abandoned buildings, and insufficient retail and service options.
-NMTC investments in commercial real estate projects breathe new life into these struggling areas, transforming vacant properties into productive assets that serve community needs while improving the visual landscape and property values.
+Low-income communities often suffer from deteriorating commercial corridors, abandoned buildings, and insufficient retail options.
+NMTC investments in commercial real estate projects breathe new life into these struggling areas, transforming vacant properties into productive assets that serve community needs while improving property values.

-When a developer uses NMTC financing to renovate a historic building into mixed-use space housing local businesses, or when an entrepreneur opens a grocery store in an underserved neighborhood using NMTC support, these projects catalyze additional investment.
-Property owners in surrounding areas find renewed motivation to improve their holdings, new businesses consider the area viable for expansion, and residents benefit from improved amenities without displacement.
+When developers use NMTC financing to renovate historic buildings or entrepreneurs open grocery stores in underserved neighborhoods, these projects catalyze additional investment.
+Property owners in surrounding areas find renewed motivation to improve their holdings, and new businesses consider the area viable for expansion.

 Enhanced Access to Essential Services

 Healthcare deserts, limited educational facilities, and insufficient childcare options constrain economic mobility in many low-income areas.
 NMTC financing has supported thousands of community facility projects that address these critical gaps.
-Federally Qualified Health Centers (FQHCs), charter schools, childcare centers, and community centers have leveraged NMTCs to establish or expand operations in areas where such services were scarce or nonexistent.
+Federally Qualified Health Centers (FQHCs), charter schools, childcare centers, and community centers have leveraged NMTCs to establish or expand operations where such services were scarce.

-These facilities don’t just provide services; they enable economic participation.
+These facilities enable economic participation.
 When working parents can access affordable childcare, they can maintain employment.
-When residents can obtain healthcare locally rather than traveling long distances or foregoing care entirely, they miss fewer work days and maintain better health.
+When residents can obtain healthcare locally, they miss fewer work days and maintain better health.
 Educational facilities supported by NMTCs prepare the next generation of workers while providing current employment opportunities.

 Support for Small Business and Entrepreneurship

 Local restaurants, professional service firms, specialty manufacturers, and retail establishments have all benefited from NMTC-supported financing programs.
-These businesses typically hire locally, purchase from local suppliers when possible, and reinvest profits within their communities, creating economic multiplier effects that extend the impact of the original NMTC investment.
+These businesses typically hire locally, purchase from local suppliers, and reinvest profits within their communities, creating economic multiplier effects.

 Infrastructure and Technology Improvements